press accolades & interviews

 noodle dish with a bug as the star

-a London kitchen fight helped forge chef Annita Potter’s career path to a ‘different style of Thai food’ at Viand restaurant in Sydney
+A London kitchen fight helped forge chef Annita Potter’s career path to a ‘different style of Thai food’ at Viand restaurant in Sydney

 here you’ll find a world-renowned chef serving up Thai food, but not as you’ve had it before.